November 1st to 4th 2018

-Note – this cost is additional to the workshop fee.
+- Optional helicopter flight, if weather permits (note – this cost is additional to the workshop fee)

 What to Bring

-- Warm clothes for 5 days.
-Remember, this is autumn in Tasmania and we will be out early and late, at night-time, in a helicopter with doors off, and in mountain rainforest.
+Warm clothes for 4 days.
+Remember, this is Tasmania’s unpredictable spring and we will be out early and late, at night-time and also in a small boat on the open ocean.
 The following list details clothing and other equipment that is required for the workshop.

 - Goretex or other good quality rain jacket